 Tip: Don’t miss the spectacular Victoria Weekend Fireworks show on the evening of Sunday, May 19 (weather permitting)!

 With a spectacular view of Parliament Hill as your backdrop, the tulip gardens throughout Major’s Hill Park are not to be missed.
 Take postcard-perfect pics as you wander along the pathways between the Fairmont Château Laurier and the National Gallery of Canada.
 At the east end of Major’s Hill Park, you’ll find stunning winding gardens near the National Gallery.
 If you play with the angles, you can capture the Gallery’s beautiful architecture behind vibrant blooms.

 Tip: Just below Major’s Hill Park is the historic ByWard Market area.
-Stroll around this vibrant neighbourhood and soak up urban tulip art while you explore boutiques, restaurants and cafés.
+Stroll around this vibrant neighbourhood, find its hidden courtyards and explore boutiques, restaurants and cafés.

 Parliament of Canada

 The most iconic spot in Ottawa for a postcard-worthy Tulip Festival pic is on Parliament Hill.
-Get up close to Centre Block and get a really low angle to snap a pic of the blooming tulips with the neo-gothic Peace Tower in the background.
+Get up close to Centre Block and as low an angle as you can to snap a photo of the blooming tulips with the neo-gothic Peace Tower in the background.
 Perhaps try to get all those elements into a selfie?

-Tip: Stop by on a Wednesday between noon and 1:00 p.m. and you’ll see hundreds of people doing yoga on the lawn in front of Parliament – another great photo opp (weather permitting)!
+Tip: Stop by on a Wednesday between noon and 1:00 p.m. and you might see hundreds of people doing yoga on the lawn in front of Parliament (weather permitting) – another great photo opp!